Cookbook

 s3 = playlist(reload=600, "http://my/playlist.txt")

-When building your stream, you’ll often need to make it unfallible.
-Usually, you achieve that using a fallback switch (see below) with a branch made of a safe single.
+When building your stream, you’ll often need to make it infallible.
+Usually, you achieve that using a fallback switch (see Scheduling) with a branch made of a safe single.
 Roughly, a single is safe when it is given a valid local audio file.

 Generating playlists from a media library